-Cover of Cover of The Mummy
+Cover of The Mummy

 "Known the world over as 'The Studio that Dripped Blood', Hammer was the most successful British film production company ever, in terms of both output and box-office.
 Though their massive catalogue of films incorporated all manner of genres, it was for one particular type of film that they are best-remembered - horror."